 16. Determination by DAP

-(1) The provisions of the Act and the planning instrument under which a DAP application is made apply to the making and notification of a determination by a DAP to whom the application is given under regulation 11 as if the DAP were the responsible authority in relation to the planning instrument.
+(1) Except as provided in subregulations (2A) and (2B), the provisions of the Act and the planning instrument under which a DAP application is made apply to the making and notification of a determination by a DAP to whom the application is given under regulation 11 as if the DAP were the responsible authority in relation to the planning instrument.

+(2A) If a provision of a planning instrument is inconsistent with a provision of these regulations, the regulations prevail to the extent of the inconsistency.

+(2B) If a planning instrument provides that an application is deemed to be refused if not determined within a specified period after the application is made, the following periods are to be excluded in calculating the period between when the application is made and when the application is determined —

+(a) any period after an applicant has been given a notice under regulation 11A in respect of an application and before the applicant complies with the notice;

+(b) any period of extension for the giving of a report on an application referred to in a notice given under regulation 12(4).

 (2) The administrative officer of a DAP must give the responsible authority a copy of any written notice of a determination of a DAP application, together with approved plans and other ancillary documents, given under subregulation (1) to an applicant.

+[Regulation 16 amended in Gazette 17 Apr 2015 p.
+1382.]

 17. Amending or cancelling development approval

 (1) An owner of land in respect of which a development approval has been granted by a DAP pursuant to a DAP application may apply for the DAP to do any or all of the following —